Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Manage variables using the List and Grid views in the new release definition editor

 You can now easily manage all your release and environment variables using the two views - **List** view and **Grid** view.
-Use the list view to quickly add release or environment variables and the **Grid** view to compare and edit variables across scopes.
+Use the **List** view to quickly add release or environment variables and the **Grid** view to compare and edit variables across scopes.
 Additionally, you can use the filter and keyword search to manage the set of variables to work with in both the views.

 <img src="_img/09_15_15.png"; alt="List view" style="border:1px solid Silver; display: block; margin: auto;" />